 3. What's the format of the online lectures?
 How can I access them?

 Sessions one and three take place online.
-After you register, you will receive instructions for accessing the online lectures via both email and snail mail.
+After you register, you will receive instructions for accessing the online lectures via email.
 You will also receive a binder of lecture slides with which you can take notes and follow along.

 Click here to view examples of online lectures and lab demos.

 4. My friend says I will miss the magic of going to the Chi Institute if I take the online/on-site class.
 Is this true?